theonejonahgold/browser-technologies-2021/README.md

 - The core functionality works, no matter what you try to disable.
 - More focus on proper mobile-first design would've prevented small mistakes like font-sizing and spacing between elements on smaller screens.
 - Adding `tabindex="0"` to buttons would've added a lot of accessibility improvements to Safari.
+- Shift+Enter apparently opens the requested page in a new window, rendering my keyboard shortcut for saving a new question useless.

 ## Adding questions and answers to a quiz